BioDesign-Automation-Consortium/iwbda-website/content/authors/iwbda-2023/_index.md

 ---

 <!--<img src="/images/iwbda2023/IWBDA2023_logo.png" alt="demo" class="img-responsive">-->
-Introducing **Bio Design Week**, a new annual event to bring people together to meet and discuss topics focused on the intersection of synthetic biology, systems biology, computer aided design, and lab automation.
-Bio Design Week will include the annual **International Workshop on Bio-Design Automation (IWBDA)**, additional meetings and workshops on relevant topics, social events, and a **Nona Works hackathon**.
+# Call for Papers
+Join us for the 15th annual IWBDA meeting, in Boston, September 11-15, 2023.
+This year, IWBDA will take place during [Bio Design Week](#biodesignweek) and will include presentation and poster talks selected from submitted abstracts, Birds of a Feather discussions, and breakout sessions on selected topics.
+We aim to bring together academic researchers and industry partners to push the field of bio-design automation for synthetic biology forward.

+The field of biology is still lagging behind the industry when it comes to implementation and adoption of computational and digital solutions.
+This is primarily because it is extremely difficult to offer a one-size-fits-all solution to engineer biology.
+Some BDA solutions serve as templates for a larger problem, but, to make it usable in a practical setting, the solutions often have to be redesigned for bespoke biological workflows.
+Without understanding the requirements of the broader synthetic biology community, it is hard to design a solution that can have a wider impact.

-Bio Design Week offers a forum for cross-disciplinary discussion, with the aim of seeding and fostering collaboration between the biological and the design automation research communities.
+Increasing the efficiency of biological processes and workflows with biodesign automation is a continuous journey that requires fresh exchange of ideas.
+It is crucial for the BDA community to have a forum where they can collaborate, gather new perspectives, and understand the requirements of the broader synthetic biology community.
+IWBDA provides this forum for cross-disciplinary discussion, with the aim of seeding and fostering collaboration between the researchers from the synthetic biology, systems biology, and design automation communities.

-Bio Design Week and IWBDA are organized by the non-profit Bio-Design Automation Consortium (BDAC).
-The Nona Works Hackathon is organized by the Nona Foundation.
-BDAC and the Nona Foundation are both officially recognized 501(c)(3) tax exempt organizations.